codenet/vmm-reference/docs/mod.md

 }
 ```

-The NetConfig struct stores pub path, which is the path to block device.
+The BlockConfig struct stores pub path, which is the path to block device.
 Then gets these three attributes by passing 'path' as parameter to 'value_of' method in 'try_from' method.
 ```rs
 pub struct BlockConfig {
     /// Path to the block device backend.